zenikigai/MERNform/README.md

 # Fullstack (MERN) form

-This is the simplest fullstack (MERN) project for beginner like me.
+This is the simplest fullstack (MERN) project for beginner.

 ## Technologies used
 * [Vite + React](https://vitejs.dev/guide/)